CUE: Clear and Unmistakable Error

 CUE in BVA Decisions

 CUE in regional-office decisions follows § 3.105(a).
-CUE in BVA decisions follows a parallel but separate process under 38 CFR § 20.1400-1411.
+CUE in BVA decisions follows a parallel but separate process: the statute is 38 USC § 7111, implemented by 38 CFR § 20.1400-1411 (§ 5109A governs RO decisions only).
 The substantive standard is the same (Russell three-part test), but the motion is filed directly with the Board, not the regional office.

 If a regional-office decision was affirmed by the BVA, the appropriate target is usually the BVA decision (since it superseded the RO decision).
 Filing CUE against the RO decision when the BVA already ruled on the same issue may be procedurally improper.